RRC General Grounds Rules

 Stallions are permitted to use the RRC grounds for schooling.
 If the stallion is excessively unruly and/or disruptive, the member could be disciplined--even up to losing his membership.

-16.0 EMERGENCY STABLING
+14.0 EMERGENCY STABLING

-17.0 TERMINATION OF MEMBERSHIP
+15.0 TERMINATION OF MEMBERSHIP

-Any RRC member shall have his membership terminated for (1) non-payment of dues, barn, or rental barn fees, (2) infractions of RRC rules, or (3) unbecoming conduct as described in the Ground Rules and/or By-Laws.
+Any RRC member shall have his membership terminated for (1) non-payment of dues or barn fees, (2) infractions of RRC rules, or (3) unbecoming conduct as described in the Ground Rules and/or By-Laws.
 A member in good standing (with no outstanding balance owed the club) who so advises the board in writing may drop their membership in good standing.
 A former member dropped in good standing may be reinstated without paying the initiation fee.

-18.0 INSURANCE
+16.0 INSURANCE

-All persons using the RRC facilities for any type of instruction to others must carry and submit proof of liability insurance to the RRC board.
+All persons using the RRC facilities for any type of instruction to others must carry and submit proof of liability insurance to the board.
 An Instructor is defined as anyone who schedules a time and receives money shall be considered an instructor and must provide insurance.
 All instructors must be at least 18 years of age or older.
 Instructors must name the Richland Riders Club as a secondary insured.

-19.0 RULES FOR BOARDERS AND RENTERS
+17.0 RULES FOR BOARDERS

 • A boarder is required to provide his own trash container to help keep his barn and pen clean and free of trash, bailing wire, twine, and other debris.
 Trash cans should be labeled with boarder's name and barn number for easy identification.

 • Barns and pens must be cleaned of manure at least every day.
+Manure shall be piled in designated locations.

 • All buildings and fencing are to be maintained at the owner's expense.